Aren’t jellyfish some of the coolest ocean animals around?

 Granted, we don’t want to be stung by any, but they’re almost magical!
 If you’re searching for an easy jellyfish craft for kids to make at home or in the classroom, this one is perfect.

-And, if your kids love this craft, be sure to check out all of our ocean crafts for kids!
+And, if your kids love this craft, be sure to check out all of our jellyfish activities.

 It doesn’t require any fancy supplies and it’s quick to make!
 This means it’s great for making with preschoolers, pre k, and kindergarten children.